 The McHenry County Circuit Clerk provides customized forms available at www.illinoisprotectionorder.org to assist parties interested in obtaining a protection order.
 This website was designed by the DuPage County Circuit Clerk's office and is used in numerous Illinois counties to assist residents in the process of obtaining protection orders.
-Answering the questions on the website will assist you in determining whether you qualify for an Order of Protection, Civil No Contact Order or Stalking No Contact Order, based on your situation and Illinois statutes.
+Answering the questions on the website will assist you in determining whether you qualify for an Order of Protection, Civil No Contact Order, Stalking No Contact Order or Firearms Restraining Order, based on your situation and Illinois statutes.
 There are no fees charged for obtaining an Order of Protection, or for the service of that Order.

 Steps For Obtaining A Protection Order